eguneys/p-editor/EntityComponent.md

 ```

 A Component defines behaviour and game logic.
-Let's define a Component that logs to the console when renderer:
+It has a `render(batch: Batch)` method for rendering.
+Let's define a Component that logs to the console when rendered:

 ```js